akanksha-atrey/akanksha-atrey.github.io/index.md

 My prior work in graduate school has been oriented towards employing causal modeling techniques to understand, evaluate and develop ML models.

 Prior to joining UMass, I was a software engineer at IBM where I worked on the z/OS Mainframe.
-I completed my Bachelor of Science in Mathematics and Computer Science from the [Univerity at Albany, SUNY](https://www.albany.edu/).
+I completed my Bachelor of Science in Mathematics and Computer Science from the [University at Albany, SUNY](https://www.albany.edu/).

 ---